bbauska/W3Cx-5of5/README.md

   title="Mouse logo"
   alt="Mouse logo." />

-Detecting mouse events in a canvas is quite straightforward: you add an event listener to the canvas, and the browser invokes that listener when the event occurs.
+<p>Detecting mouse events in a canvas is quite straightforward: you add an
+event listener to the canvas, and the browser invokes that listener when the event occurs.</p>

-The example below is about listening to mouseup and mousedown events (when a user presses or releases any mouse button):
+<p>The example below is about listening to mouseup and mousedown events
+(when a user presses or releases any mouse button):</p>

 <pre>
 1.  canvas.addEventListener(&apos;mousedown&apos;, function (evt) {